 - Add the marinated prawns, stir and cook.
 Prawns will curl up (“C” shape).

-- Add coconut masala, and garam masala powder to it.
+- Add the ground prawn curry masala paste, and garam masala powder to it.
 Stir.

 Video